-I was watching the ravishing “House of Flying Daggers” for the second time the other day, and was again struck by how utterly beautiful Chinese martial arts can be.
+I was watching the ravishing “House of Flying Daggers” for the second time, and was again struck by how ravishing Chinese martial arts can be.
 I find them far more compelling as ‘dance’ than I have ever found ballet, for example – and it does seem to me that martial arts plays the same role in China (perhaps less so in Japan) as ballet does in Europe… I studied T’ai Chi (that is the yin, or ‘soft’, side of Kung Fu) for years and so am aware of how profoundly aesthetics informs that martial practice.
-In T’ai Chi, aesthetics and function are inextricably intertwined… I know this relationship is there in many aspects of Chinese culture.
-I suspect all of this says something significant about how Chinese culture differs from that of Europe.
+In T’ai Chi, aesthetics and function are inextricably intertwined… This relationship seems to be there in many aspects of Chinese culture.
+Perhaps this says something significant about how Chinese culture differs from that of Europe.

 On a lighter note, it amuses me to consider how the Chinese have managed to turn ‘dancing’ into a form of warfare *grin*